The complete guide to the best things to do in Vancouver, Canada!

 Once an industrial area, Granville Island is now home to some of Vancouver’s best restaurants, shopping and entertainment areas around.

-The massive public market is a major draw too.
+The massive Granville Island Public Market is a major draw too.
 There are over 50 permanent retailers, a farmers market, artisan food, drink and crafts on offer as well as a garden centre at Granville Island Public Market.

 Grab a bike and cruise across the Granville Street bridge down onto the “island.”